 Other Types of Fees

-In addition to tuition, there are other fess that may be assessed on a student’s tuition account.
+In addition to tuition, there are other fess that may be assessed on a student’s account.
 Some of these fees are one-time fees; others may be assessed each semester depending on the student’s status, enrollment date, courses taken and if the student is living in University Housing.

 - eTextbook Fee is charged to students who register for courses participating in the e-text program.

 - Registrar Office Document Fee is a mandatory one-time fee that covers the cost of official university documents (such as transcripts).